Pr0methean/BetterRandom/README.md

 [![Build Status](https://travis-ci.org/Pr0methean/BetterRandom.svg?branch=serialmcve)](https://travis-ci.org/Pr0methean/BetterRandom)
 [![Coverage Status](https://coveralls.io/repos/github/Pr0methean/BetterRandom/badge.svg?branch=master)](https://coveralls.io/github/Pr0methean/BetterRandom?branch=master)

+BetterRandom is a library designed to help improve the quality and performance of random-number generation on Java.

+# Design philosophy: don't take chances on randomness

+Many standard tests of randomness amount to Monte Carlo simulations.
+And since widespread pseudorandom number generators (PRNGs) pass most but not all such tests in standard suites such as BigCrush and Dieharder, this suggests that *any* Monte Carlo simulation may turn out to be a test of randomness, and to give misleading results because of an unfortunate choice

 # Alternative random number generators

 BetterRandom provides several pseudorandom number generators that are intended as drop-in